 Festival of Yule

 For our Celtic ancestors winter was a very tough time, as darkness presented more danger as well as cold due to lack of sunlight.
-To help survive winter and celebrate (and hope for) the returning sun, the Celts had the Festival of Yule – which seamlessly became Christmas (what a surprise!)
+To help survive winter and celebrate (and hope for) the returning sun, the Celts had the Festival of Yule – which became Christmas.

 The word Yule possibly came from the Norse word Iul or Jul meaning ‘wheel’ and suggests that this was the time when the year or wheel of life had completed its circle.
 By the time the festival came around, the countryside was firmly in the grip of winter; the sun was low in the sky, trees were bare and leafless and the ground was cold and iron-hard.
 The early Celts worried that their gods were dying and that darkness would remain forever.
 It was important that heat and vitality were returned both to the sky and the ground.